 Does your client have a spouse, parent, son or daughter who is or was in the U.S. military?
-Spouses, children, and parents of active duty members of the U.S. Armed Forces or those in the Selected Reserve of the Ready Reserve (as well as those who previously served in the Armed Forces or Selected Reserve) may qualify for a discretionary grant of parole in place (PIP).
-If approved, parole will be authorized in one-year increments and parolees may apply for employment authorization.
+Spouses, children, and parents of active duty members of the U.S. Armed Forces or those in the Selected Reserve of the Ready Reserve (as well as those who previously served in the Armed Forces or travel.state.gov/content/travel/en/legal/visa-law0/visa-bulletin/2022/visa-bulletin-for-march-2022.html.
+According to the USCIS website, employment-based adjustment applicants must use the Dates for Filing Chart B for March 2022.
+See: uscis.gov/visabulletininfo.